 Going green is a trend these days.
 People are becoming more and more concerned about their earth each passing day.
-For this very reason they are clinging onto the usage of sustainable and environment friendly products.
-Be it their small carry bag which is made of recycle-able paper instead of plastic or their everyday commuter which is fuel cell powered or electric powered instead of petroleum.
+For this very reason, they are clinging onto the usage of sustainable and environment-friendly products.
+Be it their small carry bag which consists of recycle-able paper instead of plastic or their everyday commuter which derives its power from electricity or fuel cells instead of petroleum.

 Hydrogen Fuel Cells Can Change the Future

 Hydrogen is the most plentiful and simplest of all elements in the universe.
-Despite its simplicity and abundance, hydrogen doesn’t occur naturally as a gas on the Earth and is always combined with other elements.
-Hydrogen is the basic component of water and is also found in many organic compounds, notably the hydrocarbons that make up many of our fuels, such as gasoline, natural gas, methanol, and propane.
+Despite its simplicity and abundance, hydrogen doesn’t occur naturally as a gas on the Earth.
+It is always there in combination with other elements.
+Hydrogen is the basic component of water and in many organic compounds contain it too.
+Most notably the hydrocarbons make up many of our fuels.
+These include gasoline, natural gas, methanol, and propane.

-Hydrogen is not an energy source itself but can be called an energy carrier as it takes a great deal of energy to extract it from water and other hydrocarbons and is therefore used in fuel cells and batteries.
+Nevertheless, Hydrogen is not an energy source itself.
+We can indeed call it an energy carrier.
+It takes a great deal of energy to extract it from water and other hydrocarbons.
+Therefore, it is ideal for fuel cells and batteries.
 The hydrogen fuel cells are just like traditional batteries.
-When a chemical reaction occurs between air and hydrogen, three things are produced namely electricity, which in turn propels the vehicle, a small amount of steam is emitted as a by product instead of pollution causing gases which are produced by other traditional fuels like coal, petroleum etc. and some heat.
+When a chemical reaction occurs between air and hydrogen, three things result from it.
+These are electricity, which in turn propels the vehicle, a small amount of steam as a by-product (instead of pollution-causing gases which are result other traditional fuels like coal, petroleum, etc.) and some heat.

 Can this be better?

-Many of the fuel cell producing companies are accelerating the research and development of hydrogen fuel cells production, storage, and delivery infrastructure technologies needed to support hydrogen fuel cells for use in vehicles and electricity generation.
-The usage of hydrogen fuel cell in everyday life would also least transportation costs and expensive wiring and may be even large power plants in near future.
+Many of the fuel cell producing companies are accelerating the research and development of hydrogen fuel cells production, storage, and delivery infrastructure technologies.
+We require these to support hydrogen fuel cells for use in vehicles and electricity generation.
+The usage of the hydrogen fuel cell in everyday life would also least transportation costs and expensive wiring and maybe even large power plants in the near future.

 Hydrogen Fuel Cells Bad for the Environment

-Besides being cited as a non-polluting resource and the only emission is water vapour, hydrogen fuel cell has its disadvantages and obstacles to overcome before it can become widely available, and accepted.
+Besides being cited as a non-polluting resource and the only emission is water vapor, the hydrogen fuel cell has its disadvantages and obstacles to overcome before it can become widely available, and accepted.

 • The foremost being its high cost.
 As the popularity of using hydrogen propelled vehicles is increasing the demand of hydrogen fuel is becoming higher than its production.
 And therefore the price of hydrogen fuel is quite high.

-• Since hydrogen has to be produced using coal, natural gas and oil, it does not really solve the dependency issues and its storage and transportation may indirectly lead to pollution.
+• Since we can produce hydrogen by even using coal, natural gas, and oil, it does not really solve the dependency issues and its storage and transportation may indirectly lead to pollution.